 I. Disposal of School Equipment

-1. All State-owned property must either be transferred directly to another UNCSA department or disposed of pursuant to the Surplus Property Policy, regardless of price.
+1. All State-owned property must either be transferred directly to another UNCSA department or disposed of pursuant to the Surplus Property Regulation, regardless of price.

 2. State-owned property cannot be donated, traded-in, or given to another entity without approval of the state surplus property office.

 1. Departments are required to maintain a current record of any temporary relocation (using the Equipment Temporary Check Out List), whenever equipment is removed from the custody of the department, or the employees to which the equipment is normally assigned, regardless of whether or not the equipment is a fixed asset.

 2. Equipment may be temporarily relocated with prior department head approval.

 3. Except for repairs, the temporary removal of equipment is authorized only for school departments.

 a.
 Off-campus use should be for work on a school assignment or school related business.